skdietrich/dr-stephen-ai-proxy/README.md

-# 🛡️ Dr. Stephen: Intelligence & Security Research Proxy
+# 🛡️ Dr. Stephen Dietrich-Kolokouris Research Proxy
 ### *Operationalizing Research Through AI-Driven Capability Demonstrations*

 This repository houses an interactive **AI Chief of Staff** and **Methodology Engine**.
 It is designed to bridge the gap between high-level academic research (Cybersecurity, Intelligence, and Historical Analysis) and practical, real-world application.